Commonly Asked C++ Interview Questions | Set 1

 What are virtual functions – Write an example?

-Virtual functions are used with inheritance, they are called according to the type of object pointed or referred, not according to the type of pointer or reference.
+Virtual functions are used with inheritance, they are called according to the type of the object pointed or referred to, not according to the type of pointer or reference.
 In other words, virtual functions are resolved late, at runtime.
-Virtual keyword is used to make a function virtual.
+The virtual keyword is used to make a function virtual.

 Following things are necessary to write a C++ program with runtime polymorphism (use of virtual functions)